-For example: Microbes and Minie Balls: An Annotated Bibliography of Civil War Medicine (Print Only), by F. R. Freemon.
+- Microbes and Minie Balls: An Annotated Bibliography of Civil War Medicine (Print Only), by F. R. Freemon.
 Rutherford: Fairleigh Dickinson University Press, 1993, 253 pp.

-If you find an older article or book in a bibliography, you can use the Cited Reference Search in Web of Science find more recent articles by seeing who has cited it.
+If you find an older article or book in a bibliography, you can use the Cited Reference Search in Web of Science to find more recent articles by seeing who has cited it.
 If you have a bibliography of primary sources, then the Web of Science can be used to find secondary sources that cite a specified primary source.
 See Searching the Citation Indexes (Web of Science).